Thanks to app: hearing screening for 27'000 school children

 Place & Year

-The South African government introduced a mandatory hearing-test program for schoolchildren in 2012 but its implementation is not progressing as planned due to a lack of experts.
+The lack of audiological care for people in need is well known in South Africa.
+In 2012 the government introduced a mandatory hearing-test program for school children - also for those living in townships but its implementation is not progressing as planned due to a lack of experts.
 On average, there are only 2.4 audiologists per 100,000 inhabitants in South Africa, compared to 16.4 in the UK.
 Moreover audiology equipment is prohibitively expensive for the country’s public authorities.

-Early detection and timely treatment of hearing loss are at the heart of the HearSouthAfrica project.
-By March 2019, the hearScreen app will be used to test the hearing of 10,000 children in need living in townships near Cape Town and Pretoria.
-The app has been used in several underserved townships since July 2017: Soshanguve, Refilwe, Mamelodi, Atteridgeville, Eersterust, Laudium, Hammanskraal and Tembisa near Johannesburg, with around 1.4 million inhabitants, and Khayelitsha in Cape Town, with around 2.5 million inhabitants.
-Another goal is building capacities for audiological follow-up care.
+Early detection and timely treatment of hearing loss are at the heart of the #HearSouthAfrica project.
+By March 2021, the hearScreen app will be used to screen the hearing of 27,000 school children (age 5 to 7) in need living in townships near Cape Town and Pretoria.

-The hearing tests are conducted by community workers, residents of the townships themselves.
+The hearing screenings are conducted by community workers, residents of the townships themselves.
 They know their way around, are able to assess potentially dangerous situations and speak the local languages.
 Their commitment to HearSouthAfrica means a lot to these individuals, allowing them to contribute to their community and overcome unemployment.
-After a short tutorial on how to use the app and the headphones, they are able to perform the tests themselves.

-If a child is diagnosed with hearing loss, a second test with the hearScreen app is carried out to confirm the first result.
-If a child fails both tests, he or she is referred to a local audiologist.
-If the government health program is unable to provide the child with hearing aids within a reasonable amount of time, the Hear the World Foundation temporarily lends them to the child.
-This ensures that youngsters in need are provided with hearing aids as early as possible and that their development is not delayed due to extended waiting times.
+If a child is diagnosed with hearing loss, a second test is carried out.
+If a child fails both tests, it is referred to a local audiologist.
+If the government health program is unable to provide the child with hearing aids within a reasonable amount of time, the Hear the World Foundation temporarily lends new hearing aids to the child.
+This ensures that children in need are provided with hearing aids immediately and that their development is not delayed due to waiting times.